The next 4 weeks

 Long-range forecast overview

-- warmer than average days are likely across large parts of the country
+- warmer than average days are very likely across most of Australia, with an increased chance of unusually high daytime temperatures across the country

-- warmer than average nights are very likely across almost all of Australia with unusually high overnight temperatures for much of northern, eastern and western Australia.
+- warmer than average nights are very likely across Australia, with an increased chance of unusually high overnight temperatures nationwide.

 Rainfall—Summary

-- Rainfall is likely (60 to 80% chance) to be above average for much of eastern Australia, including eastern Tasmania, and much of Queensland, NSW and Victoria; and large parts of SA, WA and the northern NT.
+- Rainfall is likely (60 to 80% chance) to be above average for northern Australia, including the north of the Northern Territory, Queensland's Cape York Peninsula and the far north of Western Australia.

 Temperature—Summary

-- Above average maximum temperatures are likely to very likely (60% to greater than 80% chance) for large parts of Australia while above average minimum temperatures are very likely across almost all of Australia.
+- Above average maximum temperatures are likely to very likely (60% to greater than 80% chance) for almost all of Australia.

-2Unusually high maximum and minimum temperatures are those in the warmest 20% of December to February days and nights, respectively, between 1981 and 2018.
+1Unusually high maximum and minimum temperatures are those in the warmest 20% of April to June days and nights, respectively, between 1981 and 2018.

-We generate forecasts up to 4 months ahead using our long-range forecast model, ACCESS-S. The model simulates evolutions in the state of the atmosphere and oceans for the coming months.
+We generate forecasts for up to 4 months ahead using our long-range forecast model, ACCESS-S. The model simulates the evolution in the state of the atmosphere and oceans for coming months.
 It uses millions of observations from satellites and instruments on land and at sea.

-We monitor global and hemispheric climate indicators that can support our understanding of longer-term predictability.
+We monitor global and hemispheric climate indicators that can support our understanding of longer-term predictability of the weather.
 These indicators are mainly associated with interactions between the atmosphere and ocean.

 For general information, our monitoring of these climate indicators shows: